About the Combined County Authority

 Does this mean a merger of councils?

-No. The three constituent councils (Lincolnshire County Council and North Lincolnshire and North East Lincolnshire Councils) and the seven district councils (East and West Lindsey, North and South Kesteven, Boston Borough Council, City of Lincoln Council and South Holland District Council) will work together with a Mayor on projects and schemes which cross traditional council boundaries.
+No. The three constituent councils (Lincolnshire County Council and North Lincolnshire and North East Lincolnshire Councils) and the seven district councils (East and West Lindsey, North and South Kesteven, Boston Borough Council, City of Lincoln Council and South Holland District Council) will work together with the Mayor on projects and schemes which cross traditional council boundaries.

 The Local Government White Paper released in 2024 will mean changes to councils across England but those changes will not directly affect the GLCCA.